Why data minimization matters

 Subscribe Now

-In a world of cheap, effectively infinite cloud storage, it can feel like there is no need for the delete key.
+In a world of cheap, effectively infinite cloud storage, it can feel like there’s simply no need for the delete key.
 After all, we can keep everything forever, pay next to nothing per item, and never worry about it again, right?
-Well, no.
+Well, not exactly.

-In this post, we will look at the hidden (or not so hidden) costs of retaining data, and how a focus on data minimization can not only reduce them but enable your team to achieve more with the data you do decide to keep.
-But first, let’s look at a taxonomy of ROT: the data we don’t wish to retain.
+In this article, we’ll outline the hidden (or not so hidden) costs of retaining data.
+We’ll also be exploring how a focus on data minimization can both reduce these costs, and enable your team to get more out of the data you do keep.

 What is ROT?

-Redundant, Obsolete or Trivial data is a set of classifications for data that organizations don’t need but continue to retain.
-This data naturally accumulates over time in the course of normal business operations.
+Redundant, Obsolete or Trivial data is a set of classifications for data that organizations don’t need to keep but continue to retain.
+This data naturally accumulates over time in normal business operations.
 Employees create ROT when they save multiple copies of the same information (Redundant data), retain out-of-date information (Obsolete data), or save irrelevant or personal information to their work devices or drives (Trivial data).

 Calculating risk

-The argument for ‘keeping everything’ often revolves around the perception that data should be retained because, ‘we might need that one day’.
-The reality however is that keeping information too long can raise many types of risks to your business:
+The argument for ‘keeping everything’ usually revolves around the perception that data should be retained because, ‘we might need that one day’.
+The reality, however, is that keeping information too long can raise many types of risks to your business:

-• Security risks – Keeping outdated file formats can open the organization to additional security risks.
-As those formats are no longer maintained or patched, they may provide an opportunity for malicious actors, or open the organization up to more general system failures.
+• Security risks – Keeping outdated file formats can open the organization to additional data security risks.
+As those formats are no longer maintained or patched, they may enable malicious actors to orchestrate a data breach, or open the organization up to more general system failures.

-• Process risks – The more content you have, the more inefficient your business becomes and the greater the risk that you are basing decisions on outdated or incorrect information.
-This can cause legal and financial damage, bringing accompanying reputational damage.
+• Process risks – The more content you have, the more inefficient your business becomes and the greater the risk that you’re basing decisions on outdated or incorrect information.
+This can cause legal and financial damage and bring reputational damage along with it.

 Calculating cost